Want to save space? Installing sliding or folding doors might be the answer

 So there is a wide range of door designs, as well as a simple installation process for pocket doors, however, if you’d prefer bi-fold to pocket doors then, happily, there are many options and simplicity of fitting is also applicable to bi-fold doors.

-Bi-fold doors do not slide into the wall, however, they do fold in the middle, like a concertina, to minimise the space that they take up.
+Internal bi-folding doors do not slide into the wall, however, they do fold in the middle, like a concertina, to minimise the space that they take up.
 So, one bi-fold door when closed in position (most commonly) is the width of one traditional door, however, as it can fold in two, as well as fold back against a wall, bi-fold doors are much more flexible than your average door.
 In fact, a bi-fold door takes up only half the space of a normal-sized door when open.

 Bi-folds can be fitted as a singleton or in pairs and they are ideal as room dividers that can transform one large living space into cosy separate rooms, making the property flexible and stylish, depending on how you feel as well as on your practical requirements.